Answered By: Mallory Jallas Last Updated: Nov 28, 2017 Views: 1527

 4. Go to NYTimes.com and enjoy your full access from any location!

-Once you have activated the Group Pass provided by your school, it should allow you full access until your expiration date with no further action on your part.
+Once you have activated the Group Pass provided by your academic institution, it should allow you full access until your expiration date with no further action on your part.
 However, if for any reason while on NYTimes.com you are served the message that you are reaching the limit of free articles on the site, do the following: